aws-solutions-library-samples/guidance-for-automating-network-monitoring-and-alerting-on-aws/README.md

 3. Run `npm install` to install dependencies.
 4. Edit `data/getResources.sh` and set TAG to tag key you want to use and TAGVALUE to value.
 Set REGIONS to include the regions that contain resources.
 5. Run `cd data; ./getResources.sh` to create configuration file `resources.json` in the `data` directory.
+6. **OPTIONAL:** Edit `BaseName`-property in `lib/config.json` to change the name of your dashboard.
-6. Run `cdk synth` from the project root to generate CF template in `cdk.out` or `cdk deploy` to deploy directly to your AWS account.
+7. Run `cdk synth` from the project root to generate CF template in `cdk.out` or `cdk deploy` to deploy directly to your AWS account.

 ## Tips